 For centuries, doctors have considered a person to be dead once their heart stops beating.
 But according to Dr. Sam Parnia of SUNY's Stony Brook University, even after someone's heart has stopped and their brain is no longer active, they can be brought back to life.
 In Dr. Parnia's own words, "death is reversible."

 He may sound crazy, but he has numbers to back him.
 Reactivating someone's heart, most commonly done with CPR, is called resuscitation.
 The average resuscitation rate in the US and UK is around 17%.
-At Dr. Parnia's hospital, the rate is around 35% —
+At Dr. Parnia's hospital, the rate is around 35% — and increasing.

 How?
 The science of resuscitation has become a specialized field, one that not many doctors know much about.
 Dr. Parnia, however, not only knows the science, but has turned it into an art.
 The very first thing he tells people inquiring about resuscitation is that the idea that brain cells began rapidly dying a few minutes after the heart stops is nonsense.
 It takes hours for brain cells to wither, he says, but those hours are crucial.

 When resuscitating a patient, Dr. Parnia first cools down the body to slow cell decay.
 He then performs specific chest compressions, delivering eight breaths a minute.
 If the patient's health issue is lingering, he performs the operation alongside the compressions, and when the operation is over, he restarts the heart.
 In a third of the cases, Dr. Parnia brings the dead back to life — sometimes hours after they have died.

 Obviously, there are limitations on the resuscitations he can perform.
 In general, Dr. Parnia only performs resuscitations on healthy, middle-aged-or-younger people with singular health issues, such as a heart attack or blood loss.
 He also performs them immediately after someone has passed away, giving him more time to perform critical operations.